JetBrains/lets-plot-docs/source/index.rst

-:og:description: Discover Lets-Plot - a faithful port of R's ggplot2 to Python and Kotlin for enhanced data visualization.
+:og:description: Lets-Plot - a faithful port of R's ggplot2 to Python and Kotlin.

 .. title:: Lets-Plot - Multiplatform Plotting Library Based on the Grammar of Graphics